dinagr/tourGuide/README.md

 ## General

-This is a web app that enbales guides to sign in and create a guide profile.
+This is a web app that enables guides to sign in and create a guide profile.
 Travelers that are looking for guides can search for guides by different criterias.

 ### Technologies